 Howker Ridge Trail is a 7 mile lightly trafficked out and back trail located near Gorham, New Hampshire that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash